 - Ironic Echo: Early in the episode, when Elnor suggests that the xBs might be better off dead, Seven sarcastically asks, "should I just put a phaser to my head and get it over with?"
 Fast forward to Seven's fight with Narissa, and Narissa (who's implied to have been watching the goings-on on the Artifact) asks Seven, "why didn't you just put a phaser to your head and get it over with?"

 - Jacob Marley Apparel: When Picard meets Data's consciousness, he is still dressed in his Starfleet uniform from Star Trek: Nemesis.
 He changes into a smoking jacket when he is preparing to "die."

 - Karma Houdini:

-- There's no mention or hint Agnes is going to turn herself in for the murder of Bruce Maddox, although the suggestion that she was acting under the influence of the Admonition and a hostile Mind Meld likely explains this.
+- There's no mention or hint that Agnes is going to turn herself in for the murder of Bruce Maddox, although the suggestion that she was acting under the influence of the Admonition and a hostile Mind Meld likely explains this.
 Starfleet has a long tradition of overlooking actions taken under alien influence.

 - Similarly, Soji appears to get off scot-free despite having tried to initiate a galaxy-wide xenocide.
-The fact it was a desperate effort to defend her people against anti-android fanatics who were about to massacre them because they thought she was an apocalypse-bringing demon probably has something to do with it.
+The fact that it was a desperate effort to defend her people against anti-android fanatics who were about to massacre them because they thought she was an apocalypse-bringing demon probably has something to do with it.

 - Karmic Death: Narissa gets one of these, kicked into a Bottomless Pit to her doom aboard the Artifact by Seven of Nine.